BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Sun Jan 01 2023
+La date actuelle est : Mon Jan 02 2023

 ## Quote

-"Discovery consists of seeing what everybody has seen and thinking what nobody else has thought."
+"If you're changing the world, you're working on important things.
+You're excited to get up in the morning."

-🤖 This README2.md is updated with undefined, by Quavo ❤️
+🤖 This README2.md is updated with hate, by Quavo ❤️

-Last update: Sun Jan 01 2023
+Last update: Mon Jan 02 2023